trendless/chtmlrelay/README.md

     mta-sts.chat.example.com.
 3600 IN CNAME chat.example.com.
    ```

-2. Clone the repository and bootstrap the Python virtualenv.
+2. On your local PC, clone the repository and bootstrap the Python virtualenv.

    ```
     git clone https://github.com/chatmail/relay